Choosing and Using The Right Baby Gates For Stair Tops

 Time will literally just fly by if you are a new parent and the demanding task of parenting will leave you baffled when the time comes that your baby is already crawling about while you barely had the time to put up a decent set of baby gates for top of stairs or wherever it may be necessary, such as around fireplaces or electrical outlets.

 Accidents can happen and baby behavior can sometimes be unpredictable.
-That is why thorough thought must be put into baby proofing your home.
+That is why thorough thought must be put into baby proofing your home before the toddler reaches that stage of their life when they are all over the place trying to learn anything about everything they encounter.

 Don’t fuss too much about aesthetics